old-m-projects/nginx-letsencrypt-vault/README.md

 - unzip
 - ca-certificates

+NOTES!
-NOTE! letsencrypt is setup on a cron to try and auto renew once a month
+ - letsencrypt is setup on a cron to try and auto renew once a month
+ - added default.conf to disable port 80, you should include specific .conf files for your domains with server_name's and proper configurations
+ - add your own default.conf to override